 With the life insurance coverage, either you have an unfortunate untimely death before you turn 70, or your coverage ends at 70.

 As for the disability coverage, either you end up disabled before you turn 65, or you stop being covered when you turn 65.

 For both life insurance and disability coverage, this coverage will also stop if you pay off your mortgage before any of the above occur.

 When determining whether investing in a mortgage protection plan is a good investment for you, it helps to make some calculations.
-We recommend using a mortgage protection insurance calculator, like this one.
+We recommend speaking to a professional advisor which you can do here at Insurdinary

 The biggest benefit available with Manulife mortgage insurance is disability protection.
 Even though this is a benefit, it is one you have to pay for therefore increasing your premiums.
 This said, there are two additional benefits you can add to this insurance plan.

 One of the biggest worries you may have about getting a mortgage is being able to make mortgage payments if you lose your job.
 If you work in an unstable industry, you might benefit from the premium due waiver.

 With the premium due waiver, you’ll be waived for a total of 3 months of paying off your mortgage.